badabing2005/PixelFlasher/README.md

 4. Process the factory image.
 PixelFlasher will extract `boot.img` file from the factory image and populate it in the list below (5).
 5. Select `boot.img` from the list, the selected `boot.img` can be patched (6), or flashed (10).
-6. Optional: Select this option if you want to [patch](images/Patching%20boot.png) the `boot.img` with Magisk.
-Magisk must already be installed on your phone.
+6. Optional: Select this option if you want to patch the `boot.img` with Magisk.
+If Magisk is not already installed on your phone, PixelFlasher will install it for you.
+Your phone does not need to be rooted to create a patched file.
 This would be the typical choice for monthly updates.
 This option will allow updating the phone without losing root (not even temporarily).
 **Note:** See note above for granting root permissions to `shell`.
-If the phone is already rooted, the whole process is without user interaction.
+Whether the phone is rooted or not, the whole process is without any manual step.
-Otherwise PixelFlasher will launch Magisk on the phone and depending on the OS version and user choices, PixelFlasher will either control the Magisk Manager GUI (drive UI) through [UIAutomator](https://developer.android.com/training/testing/other-components/ui-automator) or guide the user to make the proper choices in Magisk to create a patched `boot.img` manually before continuing for PixelFlasher to do the rest of the work.
 7. If you want to flash (10) a patched `boot.img` select the newly added entry.
 The following details are listed.
     - ![Image of patched-boot](/images/patched-16.png) Indicates that the selection is patched.